raviqqe/stak/doc/src/content/docs/no-std-no-alloc.md

 This page explains how to enable or disable `std` and `alloc` features of Stak Scheme for specific environments in Rust.
 By reading this page, you will learn:

 - How to disable `std` and `alloc` features for the Stak Scheme library in Rust crates.
+- How to run the Stak Scheme virtual machines without `std` and `alloc` features in Rust.

 # Installing the Stak Scheme library without `std` and `alloc` features